achasveachas/freddit-jq/README.md

 Once logged in they can start conversations or join existing ones. freddit uses JQuery to render reply forms and then display the new reply in the DOM using Handlebars templates.
 Nested replies are implemented using polymorphic associations on the backend.

+This is an updated version of a Sinatra app I made by the same name that can be found [here](https://github.com/achasveachas/freddit)

 ## Usage

 This app lives at https://freddit-jq.herokuapp.com/ (for now only works on Chrome)